jambardev/JECH-The-Explorers/README.md

 - Informative website with images and related text
 - An option for users to sign up for a newsletter

+# User Stories
+- As a user I want to be able to see what there is to do in Bristol so I can plan a trip.
+- As the Site Owner I want to provide information about the city in an appealing way to encourage potential users to come and visit.
+- As a user I want to be able to navigate the website easily to view the relevant information

 # Technologies Used
 - Languages <br>
 **HTML:** The basic website structure <br>